Origin of the Armenians: Modern genetic structure

-The Near East's genetic landscape appears to have been continuously changing since the Bronze Age.
+West Asia's genetic landscape appears to have been continuously changing since the Bronze Age.
 There is a sub-Saharan African gene flow around 850 years ago in Syrians, Palestinians, and Jordanians consistent with previous reports of recent gene flow from Africans to Levantine populations after the Arab expansions.
 There is also an East Asian ancestry in Turks from admixture occurring around 800 years ago coinciding with the arrival of the Seljuk Turks to Anatolia from their homelands near the Aral sea.
 The introduction of these populations doesn't seem to have affected Armenians significantly.
 Around 500 years ago, a genetic structure within the population appears to have developed, which coincides with a period when the Armenian people were divided between the Ottoman Empire and the successive Iranian empires.